Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Single-rate vs Economy 7 (two rates) vs smart/time-of-use.
 Many keen deals assume monthly direct debit; prepayment customers may see different options.

-Step 3: Compare “all-in” cost, then check risk
+Step 3: Compare “all-in” cost vs the July cap, then check risk

 These examples show why the “cheapest” tariff depends on how you use electricity.
-Prices are illustrative and will vary by region and supplier.
+All figures are illustrative and will vary by region and supplier; the single-rate example uses the July 2026 cap rate as a benchmark.

 - Annual use: 5,200 kWh

-Scenario B: Family on Economy 7 with night usage
+Scenario B (illustrative): family on Economy 7 with night usage

 - Annual use: 6,000 kWh (40% night / 60% day)